 Amber’s Organic Inclusions

-However, perhaps fossil is a more appropriate term than stone.
+Although amber is a popular gemstone, it isn’t actually a stone.
 This material, actually the hardened resin of ancient trees, often contains bits of plants and small animals, such as insects.
 These inclusions of preserved remains, coupled with amber’s warm feel, may have stimulated the beginnings of amber symbolism.
 Cultures from all over the world have associated amber with spirits of the natural world and The Sun.

 Amber’s bright, sunshine colors also enhanced this connection.
 The Ancient Greek historian Nicias believed amber to be congealed droplets of sweat formed on the Earth as The Sun set beneath the waves.
 Other ancient writers depicted these “droplets” of fossilized sap as the tears of gods or heroes on various quests.